 Faith held no meaning for them, she said.

 The payback came swiftly.
-The next day Amy was treated to a whole-class shunning where other children called her names she didn’t want to repeat.
+The next day, Amy was treated to a whole-class shunning in which the other children called her names she didn’t want to repeat.

-A few of her friends stuck with Amy, but later told her that teachers instructed them to stop talking to her lest their education be “affected.”
-She was heartened to hear that they were willing to defy the teachers’ orders and stay friends with her.
+A few of her friends stuck by her, but later told her that teachers instructed them to stop talking to her lest their education be “affected.”
+She was heartened to hear that they were willing to defy the teachers’ orders and remain friends with her.
 Still, she didn’t want them to get into trouble.
 She suggested they should only show their friendship in private.
-Over time, they got pulled ever further apart until she was alone.
+Over time, they got pulled ever further apart, until she was alone.

 Collective Guilt

 Friends and family streamed to his home, trying to persuade him and his father to stop practicing or at least keep it a secret.
-Remembering the Cultural Revolution, they feared that if one person is labeled the enemy of the Party, the whole family would be targeted.
+Remembering the Cultural Revolution, they feared that if one person was labeled an enemy of the Party, the whole family would be targeted.

 “You cannot practice this anymore because your cousins, they go to high school and college in a few years.
 They will be persecuted,” he was told by his uncles.

-The CCP’s use of collective guilt, or guilt by association, where one’s supposed political transgressions bring punishment to one’s family, friends, colleagues, even their workplace or school, has been mentioned by multiple practitioners as a source of psychological torture.
+The CCP’s use of collective guilt, or guilt by association—in which one’s supposed political transgressions bring punishment to one’s family, friends, colleagues, and even workplace or school—has been mentioned by multiple practitioners as a source of psychological torture.

 It’s one thing to resist orders from the government to renounce one’s faith, but it’s quite another to resist impassioned pleas from genuinely concerned relatives and friends.

-In 2000, Ben’s father went to Beijing to appeal to the government and was arrested.
+In 2000, Ben’s father went to Beijing to appeal to the regime and was arrested.
 Over the next decade, Ben saw him for a total of only a few months.
-His father would be released only to be arrested and sent again to a detention center or a labor camp.
+His father would be released only to be arrested again and sent to another detention center or labor camp.

 Nobody would dare help him.
 Even his manager at work was repeatedly harassed by police.